Larry Taylor (basketball): Professional career

 Taylor first came to Brazil in 2008, to play with Bauru Basket.
-On the São Paulo State's team, he became one of the most important players in Brazil, helping the team to win major trophies like the FIBA Americas League (Latin America's version of the EuroLeague) and to reach the top-tier level Brazilian League's (NBB) finals, becoming a local idol.
+On the São Paulo State's team, he became one of the most important players in Brazil, helping the team to win major championships such as the FIBA Americas League (Latin America's version of the EuroLeague) and to reach the top-tier level Brazilian League's (NBB) finals, becoming a local idol.
 He also competed at the 2015 FIBA Intercontinental Cup with Bauru, where they lost in the finals to the at the time defending EuroLeague champions Real Madrid.

 After 7 years with Bauru, Taylor joined Mogi das Cruzes of the top-tier Brazilian League.
 In his first game back with Bauru, his former team retired his number 4 jersey.

 Eventually, Taylor would return to Bauru after three years away playing for Mogi das Cruzes.

 National team career

 In 2012, Taylor received Brazilian nationality, and thus became able to represent the senior Brazilian national basketball team at major tournaments.
 Taylor went on to play with Brazil at the 2012 Summer Olympics, the 2013 FIBA AmeriCup, and the 2014 FIBA World Cup.
 In 2015, he won the gold medal at the 2015 Pan American Games, in Toronto.

 He was ultimately left out of the final roster list of Brazil's national team for the 2016 Summer Olympics, in Rio de Janeiro.